 López, Nancy.
 2016.
-“Contextualizing Lived Race-Gender and the Racialized Gendered Social Determinants of Health, in Race and Ethnicity in Society: The Changing Landscape, Fourth Edition, edited by Elizabeth Higginbotham and Margaret Andersen.
+“Contextualizing Lived Race-Gender and the Racialized Gendered Social Determinants of Health, in Race and Ethnicity in Society: The Changing Landscape, Fourth Edition, edited by E. Higginbotham and M. Andersen.
 Plymouth, MA: Cengage Learning.

 Goodkind, Jessica, Beverly Gorman, Julia M. Hess, Danielle P. Parker, and Richard L. Hough.
 2015.
 “Reconsidering Culturally Competent Approaches to American Indian Healing and Well-Being,” Qualitative Health Research, 25(4), 486-499.

 Barker, Kristin and Tasha Galardi.
 2015 "Diagnostic Domain Defense and the DSM-5: The Case of Autism Spectrum Disorder."
 Social Problems 62(1), 120-140.

 María B. Vélez, Christopher J. Lyons, and Wayne Santoro.
 2015.
 “The Political Context of the Percent of Black-Neighborhood violence link: A Multilevel Analysis,” Social Problems 62(1): 93-119.

 Whooley, Owen.
 2014.
 “Nosological Reflections: The Failure of DSM-5, the Emergence of RDoC, and the Decontextualization of Mental Distress,” Society and Mental Health, 4(2):92-110